dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Flat.rst

 9. Word Of Advice.
 ==============

-* On any condition do not restart - shutdown your VM's, just Save the machine state.
+* On any condition do not restart - shutdown your VM's directly(Power Off Option), just Save the machine state if you dont have the time or paitence to shut down the nodes properly.
-* Try not to modify virtual machines LAN card's mac address, it will requrie you to modify your network interfaces page.
+* Try not to modify virtual machines LAN card's mac address, it will require you to modify your network interfaces page.

 10. Licensing